 Cyber security and fraud prevention affect businesses of all sizes, every day.
 Yet despite this, 37% of SMEs believe that they are too small a business to be worth targeting.
 Don’t fall into this trap!

-Payroll security is a vital element of our service at FMP Global, so here are just 5 ways you can shore up your payroll processes.
+Payroll security is a vital element of our service at IRIS FMP, so here are just 5 ways you can shore up your payroll processes.

 5 Easy Ways to Secure Your Payroll